CARTAvis/node-linux-pam/README.md

 ## Requirements

-This module require atleast `NodeJS 8`
+This module require atleast `NodeJS 20`

-Note that you will have a warning about N-API in version < 10, you can disable it by adding the `--no-warnings` flag to node

-First you need to install the development version of PAM libraries for your distro.
+Unless using a binary release, you need to install the development version of PAM libraries for your distro.

 - _Centos and RHEL:_ yum install pam-devel
 - _Debian/Ubuntu:_ apt-get install libpam0g-dev

+If using a binary release, you'll still need the PAM libraries installed.

+- _Debian/Ubuntu:_ apt-get install libpam0g

 The user running the NodeJS process must have read permissions on the `/etc/shadow` file.